teleprint-me/py.gpt.prompt/docs/quickstart.md

-# Quickstart Guide
+# Quickstart Guide for PyGPTPrompt

 ## PyGPTPrompt: Prototype Phase

-This project is currently in its prototype phase.
-Some features are still under development or may be temporarily disabled.
-Your patience and feedback are highly appreciated.
+This project is currently in its prototype phase, with some features under development or temporarily disabled.
+I appreciate your patience and any feedback as PyGPTPrompt continues to evolve.

 ## Launching the Chat Interface

-To initiate a chat session, run the following command:
+Initiate a chat session with this command:

 ```sh
 python -m pygptprompt.cli.chat [CONFIG_PATH] -s [SESSION_NAME]
 ```

-This command will initialize a chat session, taking into account the session name and configuration file path you provide.
-If omitted, defaults or prompts will apply.

-### Important:

-In this release, IRC-like commands are not available.
-Nevertheless, GPT model function calling is fully enabled.
+This initializes a chat session using the specified configuration file and session name.
+Note that a configuration path and session name are currently required.

+### Note on IRC-like Commands

+Currently, IRC-like commands are disabled during this refactoring phase.
+For detailed information on these features, please refer to `docs/features.md`.
+These commands are designed to streamline interactions, such as fetching web pages, browsing content, or executing a task or command.

 ## Commands and Options

-The chat interface supports various GPT model functions.
-Although IRC-like commands are currently unavailable, robust interactions are still possible, including the ability to recall past information.
+While IRC-like commands are temporarily unavailable, the chat interface still supports robust interactions with GPT models, including memory recall capabilities.

 ### Basic Usage

-To specify both the session name and configuration file path, enter them as
+To start a session with both session name and configuration path:
-arguments:

 ```sh
 python -m pygptprompt.cli.chat /your/config/path.json -s your_session_name